alexholcombe/MOTcircular/experiment_notes/experiments_on_rps_limit.md

 - One trajectory, centered.  r=6
 - One trajectory, a bit off center. e=5
 - One trajectory, way off center. e=10 or 11
+- Crossed with a second factor which puts the periphery one in each quadrant, yielding 12 conditions.
+Actually that's a bit too many conditions, so let's only go left and right, not up and down also.

+So the centered one won't happen very often because the two others each have two versions, making a total of 5 conditions.

 ## Experiment: Circular speed is the limiting factor